agk4444/Aditya369/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGK FIRE INC Personal Use License - see the [LICENSE](LICENSE) file for details.

+**Free for Personal Use**: Individuals are welcome to use EQM (Aditya369) for personal, non-commercial projects, research, and learning.

+**Commercial Use**: Commercial applications, business use, or any revenue-generating activities require explicit written permission from AGK FIRE INC.

 Copyright (c) 2023 AGK FIRE INC. All rights reserved.

+For commercial licensing inquiries, please contact: agk4444@gmail.com

 ## Acknowledgments